THOMASELOVE/500-2021/classes/class05/README.md

 4. On 2021-02-28, Dr. Love updated the [dm2200 example](https://github.com/THOMASELOVE/500-data/tree/master/dm2200) which is included in today's pre-recorded lecture.
 5. Carl Bergstrom at the University of Washington recently developed a 50 minute lecture (now on YouTube) entitled [Avoiding the Pitfalls of Selection Bias](https://www.youtube.com/watch?v=eSVg_DqPkNM) which may of some interest to you.
 6. On 2021-03-24, Alison Hill will be speaking on [Making R Markdown work better for you](https://www.meetup.com/Cleveland-UseR-Group/events/274520287) for the Cleveland R Users Group.
+7. [The Climate Crisis: Addressing Impacts on Clinical Practice in the Great Lakes Region](https://www.eventbrite.com/e/the-climate-crisis-addressing-impacts-on-clinical-practice-great-lakes-tickets-138287576865) is a half-day symposium on 2021-03-10 (8 AM to noon) targeting health care professionals, clinicians of all types, students and trainees.
+From the registration page, "this unique conference will educate and inspire health professionals and students about the health impacts of climate change.
+The symposium will not only educate participants but inspire motivation and provide the tools to develop solutions to counteract the health effects of climate change."

 ## Next Week